 Concrete Pump Operator Salary

-A sizeable majority of Concrete Pump Operators in the United States are men.
-In this role, average pay is around $20.24 per hour.
-Job satisfaction is reported as high by the vast majority of workers.
-Health benefits are not claimed by all — nearly one in three lack any form of coverage — but more than half have medical insurance, and approximately two in five have dental, too.
+Men account for the majority of Concrete Pump Operators in the United States.
+The overall average income for this group is approximately $20.38 per hour.
+Job satisfaction for Concrete Pump Operators is high.
+Health benefits are not claimed by all — approximately one in three lack any form of coverage — but the larger part have medical insurance, and two in five have dental, too.
 The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Concrete Pump Operator